 The following table contains the key dates for the competition.
-Candidates should note these dates and ensure that they are available to participate should they progress to different stages of the process.
+Candidates should note these dates and ensure that they are available to participate should they progress to relevant stages of the process.

-Timelines for Chief Superintendent Selection Competition 2019 Stage Activity Dates Application Completion and submission of applications.
-The deadline for receipt of completed applications is 3pm on Thursday 5 September 2019.
-8 August - 5 September Online Psychometric Tests Eligible candidates will be invited to complete online psychometric tests.
-(See Section 5.)
-The deadline is 5pm Monday on 16 September 2019.
-6 - 16 September
+Timeline for Chief Superintendent Selection Competition 2022 Stage Activity Dates Application Completion and submission of applications.
+The deadline for receipt of completed applications is 3pm on Wednesday 20 April 2022.
+30 March - 20 April

-1 Please note that this refers to substantive service at the rank of Inspector
+1 Please note that this refers to substantive service at a rank not lower than Inspector

-Timelines for Chief Superintendent Selection Competition 2019 Stage Activity Dates Shortlisting Shortlisting will take place to identify the candidates most likely to reach the required standard.
-16 - 20 September Preliminary Interviews The Selection Board will interview shortlisted candidates.
+Timeline for Chief Superintendent Selection Competition 2020 Stage Activity Dates Situational Judgement Tests All eligible candidates will be invited to complete online situational judgement tests.
+The deadline for completing tests is 3pm on Friday 29 April (See Section 5) 22 April - 29 April Shortlisting Shortlisting will take place to identify the candidates most likely to reach the required standard.
+16 May - 19 May Preliminary Interviews The Selection Board will interview shortlisted candidates.
 Those who are successful will be invited to a final interview.
-7 - 25 October Online Psychometric Tests Candidates invited to final interview will be asked to complete a further online psychometric test / exercise.
-(See Section 5.)
-The deadline is 5pm on Friday 1 November 2019.
-25 October - 1 November Final Interviews The Selection Board will interview candidates invited for final interview.
-This will include a presentation.
-18 - 22 November
+13 June - 22 June Final Interviews The Selection Board will interview candidates invited for final interview.
+This will include a presentation on a predetermined topic.
+14 July - 22 July